justinpearson/Raspberry-Pi-for-iPhone-Backup/README.md

 # 3. Run the backup script

-The file `/home/pi/backup-iphone.sh` contains a script that detects the phone with `lsusb`, pairs the phone to the RPi with `idevicepair pair`, mounts it with `ifuse` to `/home/pi/usr/mnt/`, and copies everything (or, everything that `libimobiledevice` makes availble) to the RPi's micro-SD card at `/home/pi/iphone-backups/` with `rsync`.
+The file `/home/pi/backup-iphone.py` contains a Python3 script that detects the phone with `lsusb`, pairs the phone to the RPi with `idevicepair pair`, mounts it with `ifuse` to `/home/pi/usr/mnt/`, and copies everything (or, everything that `libimobiledevice` makes availble) to the RPi's micro-SD card at `/home/pi/iphone-backups/` with `rsync`.

-(Verify `backup-iphone.sh` is executable.)
+(Verify `backup-iphone.py` is executable.)

-Run `/home/pi/backup-iphone.sh` and watch its logfile with `tail -f /home/pi/log.txt`.
+Run `/home/pi/backup-iphone.sh`, which calls the Python script `backup-iphone.py`, and watch its logfile with `tail -f /home/pi/log.txt`.

 # 4. Configure udev to run the backup script upon the phone plug-in event